havocp/xsbt-wiki/Quick-Configuration-Examples.md

 Listed here are some examples of settings (each setting is independent).
-See [[BasicConfiguration]] for details.
+See [[Basic Configuration]] for details.

 ```scala
 // set the name of the project